ana-polo/DBM04-veterinary-sol/README.md

 </details>

 **REMARKS:**
-    -Keep in mind that there can be no owner who does not have any animal.
+- Keep in mind that there can be no owner who does not have any animal.

 **👀 Remember ot forget!**
 - Properly format and document the code.
-#
-#

 <a name="insert"></a>
 #### ii.
 Recording data.